 Knowing the Difference Between a Car and Semi-Truck Accidents

-Car and semi-truck accidents both result in harm and destruction, however, the varying degree of injuries, damages, liabilities, involvement of insurance companies, and investigations largely differ.
+Car and semi-truck accidents both result in harm and destruction.
+However, the varying degree of injuries, damages, liabilities, involvement of insurance companies, and investigations largely differ.
 Being involved in either of these two unfortunate circumstances can cause a serious impact on one’s quality of life and career.
-This is why knowing what to do and who to call should be your top priority when faced with these tragic disasters.
+This is why knowing what to do and who to call is important when faced with these tragic disasters.

-If you’re currently in this situation, know that we, at Selem Antonucci Law Firm, can help you resolve your case with utmost confidence.
+If you’re currently in this situation, our attorneys at Antonucci Law Firm can help you resolve your case with utmost confidence.
 With over 26 years of experience handling car and truck accidents, you can be sure that your lawsuit will be treated with diligence and that you, as a client, will be handled with utmost respect, honesty, and transparency.

 To give you an overview of how car and semi-truck accidents differ, we will discuss some important points to consider when faced with such catastrophic events, so you may have an idea as to how the legal processes may come into play.

 But first, let’s begin by determining what are the common causes of car and truck accidents:

 - Driver error - To reduce the risk of an accident, truck drivers are expected to undergo in-depth training so they may be able to handle a commercial vehicle and secure a Commercial Driver’s License (CDL).

 - Distraction - Drivers who simultaneously do other things while driving are in a dangerous situation are too distracted to focus on the road.
 This includes eating, smoking/vaping, drinking, changing music channels or playlists, applying makeup, or using a mobile phone.